tyage/slack-patron/README.md

 ## 2-B. Deploy without docker

-You should edit `config.yml` to specify the location of mongo.
+You should edit `config.yml` and specify the location of mongo.

 ### Requirements